Blendify/blender-manual/blender_docs/manual/compositing/types/color/alpha_over.rst

    Alpha Over Node.

-The *Alpha Over Node* is used to layer images on top of one another.
+The *Alpha Over* node is used to layer images on top of one another.
 Alpha Over does not work on the colors of an image.